Machine Learning in the 2HDM2S model for Dark Matter: Sampling Methods

 With the default setup, each optimization run is independent, as CMA-ES is initialized with new values for the mean and parameters in the covariant matrix and trained solely on points from that run.
 We may however choose valid points from previous runs as seeds to start new runs with CMA-ES initialized already in that region.

 We implemented the optimization with CMA-ES and performed a first simulation, including a $C(\mathcal{O})$ for the relic density, without novelty reward and not considering bounds from DM direct/indirect searches.
-On $\sim 1000$ CPU hours, we obtained $\sim 140000$ points satisfying $\Omega_T h^2 \in [0.09,0.15]$, shown in Fig.~\ref{omega_nofocus}, for the same color code and plane as in Figs.~\ref{omega_random} and \ref{direct_k10}.
+On $\sim 1500$ CPU hours, we obtained $\sim 660000$ points satisfying $\Omega_T h^2 \in [0.1164,0.1236]$, shown in Fig.~\ref{omega_nofocus}, for the same plane as in Figs.~\ref{omega_random} and \ref{direct_k10}.
+The points in \textit{red} fail one of the constraints in Sections~\ref{BFB}-~\ref{sec:exp}, identified by least one $C(\mathcal{O})$ in the loss function not zero.
+The points in \textit{green} are found to satisfy all constraints apart from DM bounds, satisfying BFB, unitarity, global minimum, flavour bounds, coupling modifiers and \texttt{HiggsTools-1.1.3}.
+In \textit{blue} are the points originally in green found to also meet the Dark Matter constraints.
 The iterative process quickly moves towards the regions with considerable relic density and we are able to obtain points also satisfying direct detection bounds.
-However, the lack of novelty reward results in a large concentration of points in the same mass region for the DM candidates, around $150$-$300\textrm{GeV}$ (with one run close to $600\textrm{GeV}$).
+However, the lack of novelty reward results in a large concentration of points in the same mass region for the DM candidate, around $65$-$300\textrm{GeV}$.
 In the next section we follow the method with novelty reward, that considers the relevant DM bounds with appropriate $C(\mathcal{O})$ for each experimental exclusion.